University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-3. evaluate the range of strategies designed to foster economic development
+3. Evaluate the range of policies designed to foster economic growth

 Contribution to the development of graduate attributes